SARA TOSCANO

 I have danced for friends and for ambassadors.

-I have danced.
 And that alone changed my life.